 While all cats have their own unique personalities, tortoiseshells are known for being feisty, independent, and sometimes even a little bit sassy.
 But their strong wills don't take away from them being a lap cat, and as a result, cat owners go crazy for the pretty, slightly bitchy torties that they find.

 Almost all tortoiseshell cats are female, but there are a small percentage of males that also have this beautiful coat color.
+It's just a scientific fact that tortoiseshell coat patterns tend to go to females.
+Here's why.

 The reason for this is because the gene that produces tortoiseshell coloring is located on the X chromosome.
 Females have two X chromosomes (XX), while males have one X and one Y chromosomes.